MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete.md

 1. In Microsoft Excel, search, filter, and then delete approval data as required.

-Please see [Executing DSRs against Common Data Service Customer Data](https://go.microsoft.com/fwlink/?linkid=872251), for additional guidance on how to respond to DSRs for users who use Common Data Service.
+Please see [Executing DSRs against Microsoft Dataverse Customer Data](https://go.microsoft.com/fwlink/?linkid=872251), for additional guidance on how to respond to DSRs for users who use Microsoft Dataverse.

 ## Delete connections created by a user